A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Problem Solution

-The new energy term is a quadratic error that measures how far the vehicle speed along the trajectory is from the one which minimizes energy consumption.
-Note that, the solutions of the energy-aware planner are still feasible trajectories complying with all mission requirements, although they trade off energy consumption with a possible decrease in robustness.
+The introduction of the new energy term in the objective function represents a quadratic error that measures the deviation of the vehicle speed along the trajectory from the speed that minimizes energy consumption.
+It is worth noting that the solutions generated by the energy-aware planner still yield feasible trajectories that satisfy all mission requirements.
+However, these trajectories strike a balance between energy consumption and potential trade-offs in smooth robustness score $\tilde{\rho}_\varphi(\mathbf{x})$.